-- In Part 1, three cohorts of healthy subjects were randomized 4:2 to receive single doses (60 mg, 180 mg or 360 mg) of AB-729 or placebo. - In Part 2, non-cirrhotic, HBeAg positive or negative, chronic hepatitis B subjects (n="6") currently taking nucleos(t)ide antiviral therapy with HBV DNA below the limit of quantitation received single doses (60 mg, 90 mg or 180 mg) of AB-729.
+- In Part 1, three cohorts of healthy subjects were randomized 4:2 to receive single doses (60 mg, 180 mg or 360 mg) of AB-729 or placebo. - In Part 2, non-cirrhotic, HBeAg positive or negative, chronic hepatitis B subjects (n=6) currently taking nucleos(t)ide antiviral therapy with HBV DNA below the limit of quantitation received single doses (60 mg, 90 mg or 180 mg) of

+- AB-729.
 All subjects continued their nucleos(t)ide antiviral therapy throughout the trial.
-Part 2 may also include dosing of AB-729 in HBV DNA positive chronic hepatitis B subjects. - In Part 3, chronic hepatitis B subjects, HBV DNA negative first and HBV DNA positive later, will receive multiple doses of AB-729 for up to six months.
+Part 2 will also include dosing of AB-729 in HBV DNA positive chronic hepatitis B subjects. - In Part 3, chronic hepatitis B subjects, HBV DNA negative first and HBV DNA positive later, will receive multiple doses of AB-729 for up to six months at four, eight or twelve week dosing intervals.

-In March 2020, we announced positive preliminary results in the three cohorts of healthy subjects, all of whom received a single subcutaneous injection of AB-729 with no serious adverse events (SAEs) observed and most adverse events (AEs) were mild and considered unrelated to AB-729.
+In March 2020, we announced positive preliminary results in the three cohorts of healthy subjects, all of whom received a single subcutaneous injection of AB-729 with no serious adverse events ("SAEs") observed and most adverse events ("AEs") were mild and considered unrelated to AB-729.
 Two subjects in the 360 mg cohort had asymptomatic, reversible Grade 3 ALT elevations assessed as related to AB-729.
 Neither subject had meaningful changes in any other laboratory parameter excepting Grade 1 or 2 AST elevation.
 There were no other clinically relevant abnormalities in laboratory tests, ECGs, or vital signs.